aeternity/AEXs/AEXS/aex-5.md

 #### Start and Close

 - `wallet.channel.initiate`: Initiate request to open a communication channel.
 The request contains an identifier that will be used by either party to recognize and process incoming messages.
 The `id` should match the subsequent incoming or outgoing messages between the two wallets.
-The generated identifier must be unique and must conform to the [UUID v4 standards](https://tools.ietf.org/html/rfc4122#page-14).
+The generated `id` must be unique and must conform to the [UUID v4 standards](https://tools.ietf.org/html/rfc4122#page-14).

     ##### Parameters